Indian Mujahideen

 The group has been linked with the jihadist Lashkar-e-Taiba and its backer Pakistan's Inter-Services Intelligence.
 Harkat-ul-Jihad-al-Islami Bangladesh is also closely linked with the group and was instrumental in its founding.

 Two of the founding leaders, Iqbal Bhatkal and Riyaz Bhatkal, shifted to Karachi in the aftermath of the Batla House encounter in 2008 and remain active from there, operating a faction of the group.
 Amir Reza Khan also fled to Karachi and is reported to run his own IM module from there.
 Yasin Bhatkal was apprehended in 2013 and was sentenced to death in 2016 for the 2013 Hyderabad blasts; Abdul Subhan Qureshi was similarly apprehended in 2018.
+With the capture of Yasin Bhatkal and Abdul Subhan Qureshi, along with the Batla House encounter in 2008, the group suffered a major setback.

 After multiple Indian Mujahideen bomb blasts in different cities of India over the years, many of which were claimed by the group itself, it was declared a terrorist organisation on 4 June 2010 and banned by the Government of India.
 On 22 October 2010, New Zealand declared it a terrorist organisation.
 In September 2011, the United States officially placed the Indian Mujahideen on its list of foreign terrorist organisations, with the State Department acknowledging that the group had engaged in several terrorist attacks in India and had regional aspirations with the ultimate aim of creating an "Islamic caliphate" across South Asia.
 The group was banned by the United Kingdom as it aimed at creating an Islamic state and implementing sharia law in India, by use of indiscriminate violence.